doklem/leaflet-demo/README.md

 There are two kinds of layers:

 * Baselayers -> They work as the background.
 Only one at a time can be visible.
 * Overlaylayers -> They work as the foreground.
 Any number of them can be visible.
-They can be arranged hierarchically to achive the desired look of the displyed features.
+They can be arranged hierarchically to achive the desired look of the displayed features.

 Many subclasses of layers exist to serve different purposes: [architecture](https://leafletjs.com/examples/extending/extending-1-classes.html).